 So, my most valuable tip would be to arrive mid-week and depart leave mid-week to avoid the stress and crowds.
 Even a Monday departure is better than Sunday.
 When I owned a condo in Silverthorne, we knew we needed to be on I-70 heading back to Denver by noon or face the dreaded I-70 Shuffle!
 That was 5 years ago!
 Most Sunday skiers will try to ski a long morning, rush to the car, and grab a quick bite on the road, which puts them on I-70 by 2:00pm at the latest.

 By planning a weekday departure, you will get to enjoy skiing a much less crowded slope on Monday.
 Even Sunday afternoons will present wonderful opportunities for skiing in solitude, while the majority are rushing to beat the traffic home.
 This is particularly great for international visitors looking to avoid the local crowds who work during the week.

 Tips for driving in winter conditions

 The weather patterns can play a significant role in the road conditions up and down the I-70 corridor.
 You might have a heavy accumulation of snow and ice on the interstate just above Golden and then clear dry roads above Georgetown or even Idaho Springs on occasion.
 This occurs when there are “Upslope Conditions” in Denver and the Front Range area.
 This is when the warmer air is being pushed from the east into the rising mountain range, resulting in heavier snowfall in the lower elevations across the Front Range and often much less (if any) snowfall up in your ski destinations.
 Fortunately, these make for the best bluebird days up at the ski resorts.

 That’s it from me!
-I wish you all a great season and if you’re hitting up Colorado this winter, make sure you drive safe!
+I wish you all a great season and if you're going on a ski vacation to Colorado this winter, make sure you drive safely!